blockrepublictech/py-demux-eos/readme.md

   pass
 ```
 last_irr_block is the block we are rolling back to.
 Your program should delete
-any information after this block.
+any information after this block for your application's storage.

 ### Action handlers